daysay24/E.M.M.A-Enhanced-Multispecies-IsomiR-Analyzer-Tool/README.md

 - Place all output files from isomiR-SEA in one folder.
 In this folder, there can be one or multiple subfolders, each represents a group (e.g treatment, stage, time points, etc.) which contains one or more replicates.

     For example: We provided an example folder /input/mmu/isomiR-SEA_outputs.
 There are 2 time points (D0 and 18hr).
 Each group has two replicates: D0 includes D0_rpt1.txt and D0_rpt2.txt and 18hr includes 18hr_rpt1.txt and 18hr_rpt2.txt.
-An additional example folder /input/s.jap/.

     An additional example folder /input/s.jap/isomiR-SEA_outputs has also been provided.